 combines old-fashioned personal attention with the latest in technology

-and services.
-Atlantic General Health System, its network of more than
+center.
+Atlantic General Health System, its network of more than 40 primary

-25 primary care provider and specialist offices, care for residents and
+care providers and specialists, care for residents and visitors throughout

-visitors throughout the region.
-For more information about Atlantic General
+the region.
+For more information about Atlantic General Hospital, visit